Rear-surface integral method for calculating thermal diffusivity from laser flash experiments: Conclusion

 \section{Conclusion}

 In conclusion, this paper has presented a novel method for calculating thermal diffusivity from laser flash experiments.
 The proposed method expresses the thermal diffusivity exactly in terms of the area enclosed by the rear-surface temperature rise curve and the steady-state temperature over time.
-For a typical test case, our method produced estimates of the thermal diffusivity that are more accurate and less variable than the standard half-rise time approach of \citet{parker_1961}.
+For a typical test case, the new method produced estimates of the thermal diffusivity that are more accurate and less variable than the standard half-rise time approach of \citet{parker_1961}.

-It is important to remember that our formulae for the thermal diffusivity, Eqs (\ref{eq:alpha_carr}) and (\ref{eq:alpha_carr_data}) apply only in the case of ideal conditions (as described earlier), which includes the assumption of a thermally-insulated sample.
-Extension of our approach to the case of heat losses \citep{parker_1962,cowan_1963}, however, is straightforward.
+It is important to remember that the thermal diffusivity formulae, Eqs (\ref{eq:alpha_carr}) and (\ref{eq:alpha_carr_data}), apply only in the case of ideal conditions (as described in the introduction). \revisiontwo{These conditions include the assumption of a uniform initial distribution of heat in the layer in which the heat pulse is absorbed, Eq (\ref{eq:model_ic}), and the assumption of a thermally-insulated sample, Eq (\ref{eq:model_bcs}).
+While future work will focus on overcoming the limitation of the first assumption, extension to the case of heat losses \citep{parker_1962,cowan_1963}, is straightforward}.
 Under the assumption that the ambient temperature and initial temperature of the sample are equal, the boundary conditions at the front and rear surface of the sample, Eq (\ref{eq:model_bcs}), become:

 where $h_{0}$ and $h_{L}$ are linear heat transfer coefficients scaled by the thermal conductivity \citep{parker_1962}.
 With Eq (\ref{eq:model_bcs_loss}), the steady state solution of Eqs (\ref{eq:model_pde}), (\ref{eq:model_ic}) and (\ref{eq:model_bcs_loss}) is zero for all values of $x$.
 In this case, the area enclosed by the rear-surface temperature rise curve, $T_{r}(t)$, and the steady state temperature, $T_{\infty}=0$, between $t = 0$ and $t\rightarrow\infty$ is expressed as $\int_{0}^{\infty} T_{r}(t)\,\text{d}t$.
 Following a similar procedure to the one outlined earlier for the adiabatic case yields the closed-form expression